shilimat/song-manager/README.md

 # SongPlayer 🎵
-**SongPlayer** is a powerful song management and playback application that allows users to explore songs, albums, genres, and artists.
+**SongPlayer** is a song management and playback application that allows users to explore songs, albums, genres, and artists.
 Admins can perform full CRUD operations to manage song-related data.
 The latest version introduces exciting sharing capabilities and enhanced navigation features.

 ---